 CRLs are posted to the repository within within four hours of generation (and no later than 18 hours after notification of compromise) after generation.
 This is generally done automatically within minutes of generation.

 4.9.9.
 On-line Revocation/Status Checking Availability

-The SSIA CA supports the OCSP protocol for on line revocation checking.
-Certificate status information are available via a web-based repository.
+The SSIA AuthCA supports the OCSP protocol for on line revocation checking.

 4.9.10.
 On-line Revocation Checking Requirements